streamlit/docs/content/library/advanced-features/app-menu.md

 ## Customize the menu

-Using `client.toobarMode` in your app's [configuration](/library/advanced-features/configuration), you can make the app menu appear in the following ways:
+Using `client.toolbarMode` in your app's [configuration](/library/advanced-features/configuration), you can make the app menu appear in the following ways:

 - `"developer"` &mdash; Show the developer options to all viewers.
 - `"viewer"` &mdash; Hide the developer options from all viewers.